NSX-T Federation-Part 4: Configure Stretched Networking

-If you have missed the earlier post of this series, you can read them using the below links:
+If you have missed the earlier posts of this series, you can read them using the links below:

 1: NSX-T Federation-Introduction & Architecture